phawitpp/SuperLandmine/README.md

 Add more power to landmine

-* Landmine is spawn more oftenly
+* Landmine is spawn more oftenly !!
-* Landmine idle sound is disabled
+* Landmine idle sound is disabled !!
-* Landmine damage and kill range is increase
+* Landmine damage and kill range is increase !!
-* Play "to be continue" song when you trigger the landmine
+* Enemy can trigger the landmine !!!

 ## Installation
 ** Require BepInEx installed first